-As of December 31, 2023, Falco has provided all required documentation for the MELCCFP to decide on the admissibility of the EIA for the Horne 5 Project.
-However, there is no certainty that the MELCCFP will agree with Falco regarding the application of the CAR and the acceptability of the Project, which may delay or prevent the issuance of the required permits and therefore delay or negatively affect the development of the Horne 5 Project.
-There can be no guarantee that Falco will be able to obtain all necessary licenses and permits that may be required to develop the Horne 5 Project, or to maintain its business operations and mining activities.
+As of June 30, 2024, Falco has provided all required documentation for the MEFCCWP and has received the Admissibility of the EIA for the Falco Horne 5 Project.
+However, there is no certainty that the MEFCCWP will agree with Falco regarding the application of the CAR and the acceptability of the Project, which may delay or prevent the issuance of the required permits and therefore delay or negatively affect the development of the Falco Horne 5 Project.
+There can be no guarantee that Falco will be able to obtain all necessary licenses and permits that may be required to develop the Falco Horne 5 Project, or to maintain its business operations and mining activities.